gallochris/writing/_posts/2016-11-29-customer-you.md

 * * *

-"He’d say to me, ‘Shep, you know when I come into a restaurant, the chef looks to see when the plates come back if they’re empty.’," Gordon continued about Vergé.
+"He’d say to me, ‘Shep, you know when I come into a restaurant, the chef looks to see when the plates come back if they’re empty,’" Gordon continued about Vergé.

 Here's one of the world's greatest chefs admitting the food is terrible, but eating every morsel of food on his plate and his friend's plate.

-Gordon explained further, "because he knew that if that plate came back empty, he made a happy man out of the chef.
+Gordon explained further, "because he knew that if that plate came back empty, he made a **happy man out of the chef**.
 If there was one piece of meat left on that plate, the chef might kill himself.
 He’s had Mr. Vergé at his restaurant and he didn’t eat everything?
 It had nothing to do with Vergé enjoying the food.
 It was him realizing what would make someone happy."

 Vergé was a great chef.
 He was also a fine patron too.

 It's important to remember, you too, can be a customer.

 *Thanks to this [Shep Gordon interview from The Chisler](http://chiseler.org/post/145157416821/life-after-supermensch-an-interview-with-shep) for inspiration of this post.
 If you dig that interview, try watcing the [documentary Supermensch](https://dvd.netflix.com/Movie/Supermensch-The-Legend-of-Shep-Gordon/70292993) on Shep Gordon or reading his book, [They Call me Supermensch](https://www.amazon.com/They-Call-Supermensch-Backstage-Rock-2019n-2019Roll-ebook/dp/B00MMFN8QY).
 Both include more fascinating stories about Vergé.*